How Did The Medici Family Influence The Renaissance?

 Why did the Medici family fall?

-Financial problems and weak leaders led to their decline.
-The political climate changed, and other families and countries gained power.
+Financial problems and weak leadership led to their decline.
+The political climate shifted, and other families and countries gained power.
+The Medici lost their influence.
+The dynasty came to an end when their direct bloodline ceased to exist.

 Which Medici died of syphilis?